 Since DI water has had most of its ions removed it naturally wants to come back to equilibrium and does so by leaching ionized minerals from its surrounding materials.
 That is why storing DI water in PVC and other polymers is not advised as non-moving, stagnant DI water will have the chance to pull ionized molecules from surrounding materials.
 NOTE: PVC is commonly used in DI water plumbing systems because most metallic plumbing would cause a leaching problem like copper or brass, but with PVC there is no problem because there is a continuous flow in the plumbing.

-The most common cause of stored DI water to deteriorate or lose ultra-low conductivity is the exposure to CO2 from air.
+The most common cause of loss of ultra-low conductivity or deterioration of stored DI water is exposure to CO2 from air.
 The CO2 converts to carbonic acid in the water which causes the conductivity to increase.
 Adding an N2 blanket over the DI water in your storage tank can overcome this issue.

 Use of DI Water for parts cleaning and washing